alorence/django-modern-rpc/docs/config/backends.rst

   ``modernrpc.jsonrpc.backends.marshalling.Marshaller``.
 - ``marshaller_kwargs``: see :ref:`Marshaller configuration`
 - ``dump_kwargs``: passed to ``ujson.dumps``.
 See the
-  `ujson docs <https://github.com/ultrajson/ultrajson#encoder-options>`_ for the list of valid keywords arguments.
+  `ujson docs <https://github.com/ultrajson/ultrajson#encoder-options>`_ for the list of valid keyword arguments.

 Note: ``ujson.dumps`` does not support the ``cls`` argument.
 By default, a custom ``default`` function created from Django's `DjangoJSONEncoder <https://docs.djangoproject.com/en/5.2/topics/serialization/#djangojsonencoder>`_